eraybasar/pesdk-docs/_guides/html5/v5/introduction/demos.md

   * [Angular](https://github.com/imgly/pesdk-angular-demo)
   * [Vue](https://github.com/imgly/pesdk-wrapper-vuejs)

-We are also providing a codesandbox demo for react, visit the [codesandbox](https://codesandbox.io/s/lively-wind-e24p5) to play around with PhotoEditor SDK without going through all the installation process
+We are also providing a codesandbox demo for react, visit the [codesandbox](https://codesandbox.io/s/lively-wind-e24p5) to play around with PhotoEditor SDK without going through all the installation process.